MohamedIKenedy/MohamedIKenedy/README.md

 - 💾 Curating code in **the shadows**
 - 🌌 Making connections between **the virtual and the real**
 - 🔧 Building **intelligent and immersive experiences**
+- 🎨 Digital designer & artist ✏️ | Skilled in pixel art 🟦 and traditional sketching ✍️ [ Just a hobby to be honest ]

 ---